msdlt/moodle-embedquestion/README.md

     1. add key to /lang/en/question.php ```$string['submitandfinishmsdlt'] = '<your text here>';```.
        This key is optional.
 If you don't need it then revert the string in preview_msdlt.php:
        ```get_string('submitandfinishmsdlt', 'question')``` to ```get_string('submitandfinish', 'question')```
+    1. load new key valuess from question.php using _Site administration > Development > Purge all caches_
 1. copy or clone the preview_msdlt.php and previewlib_msdlt.php from this repository into the
    /msdlt_code/ directory (or whichever is your choice).
 Update paths if required